Electronic Waste (E-Waste)

 Before completing this form, hazardous waste must be packaged, labelled and stored appropriately.

 If you're unsure how to dispose of your hazardous waste, please visit https://www.uoguelph.ca/hr/hr-services-environmental-health-safety-programs-laboratory-safety/hazardous-waste.

 The deadline for form submission is Friday at 10:00 am, and hazardous waste pick-up is every Tuesday.

-Electronic waste can be dropped off to take-back programs at several retailers and service locations around the City of Guelph.
+Electronic waste can be dropped off to take-back programs at retailers and service locations around Guelph.
 To find an up-to-date list, visit recycleyourelectronics.ca.

-If you are unsure if an item is recyclable, please check on the City of Guelph's Waste Wizard.
+If you are still determining if an item is recyclable, please check on the City of Guelph's Waste Wizard.